nshehadeh/XROG/README.md

 3) Host app.py on Heroku using Flask
 4) Enter Unity environment and use PinchInference.cs to generate the included prefabs in your AR environment

-Requires Unity and a MRTK compatible headset, this project was done using a Hololens2
+Requires Unity and a MRTK compatible headset, this project was done using a Hololens2.

+See report.pdf for more details.

-Reach out to me with any questions
+Reach out to me with any questions.